Jump to: About | Benefits of registration | How to take part | Resources and inspiration | Funding | CLPL | Enter the

 - Register your school

 A key contact should register the school for the challenge, and order any group passports.
 Registration is quick and easy.
 If you were signed up last year, your key contact just needs to log in and opt in to this year's challenge.
 They will then find the passport ordering page linked on their account page.
-If you didn't take part last year, you can register here and order passports.
+If you didn't take part last year, you can still register and order passports.
 If you have any issues with registration, please contact us.

 - Ask staff to sign up

-Once the school has been registered by a key contact, all staff can register for staff accounts with your school and register their own groups.
+Once the school has been registered by a key contact, all staff can register for staff accounts with your school and register their own classes.